basnijholt/nijho.lt/content/post/proxmox-migration/index.md

 I have officially decommissioned my Proxmox cluster.
 After years of running my homelab on Proxmox, starting with a single NUC and expanding to a multi-node cluster, I have migrated everything to NixOS running Incus.

-## The Problem with Proxmox

-Proxmox is fantastic software.
-It lowered the barrier to entry for me and taught me almost everything I know about virtualization, LXC containers, and ZFS.
-But fundamentally, Proxmox is built around **clicking buttons**.
-It is a GUI-first paradigm.
-While you *can* automate it with Terraform or Ansible, it often feels like fighting the tool.
-State drift is real.
-You change a setting in the UI to debug something, forget about it, and six months later your "infrastructure as code" is out of sync with reality.
-For a human, this is annoying.
-For an AI agent, it is a dead end.

 ## From Skeptic to Believer

 I wasn't always a Nix evangelist.